40 Productive Things to do When Bored

 9. Go Through Your Closets

 This is something that I plan on doing this week.
 I went through my closets a few weeks ago.
-I found some items that I’m going to donate and some that I’m going to flip on eBay.
+I found some items I will donate and some that I will flip on eBay.
 Speaking of eBay, let’s get to the next one.

 11. Sign up for My Thrifting Challenge